WesleyBryie/ChumBucket/wiki/faq/isp_complaints.md

  Note 2: qBitorrent has a setting called anonymous mode.
 It can cause many connectivity issues, essentially killing your ability to connect to peers: [\[Reddit thread\] qBittorrent has a "Anonymous Mode" ...
 Is this at a beneficial if I'm already using a VPN?](https://web.archive.org/web/20140128050529/http://www.reddit.com/r/torrents/comments/1vqt9b/qbittorrent_has_a_anonymous_mode_which_as_i)

  Note 3: Many torrent clients offer a `force encryption` option.
 This does not hide your IP from the torrent swarm.
 It only attempts to mask your torrenting activity from your ISP, such that they do not become aware that you are transferring data through torrents.
 This setting aims to prevent ISPs from throttling your torrent transfers.
-Your IP will still be entered into the swarm, and any anti-piracy suit who chooses to enter the swarm can do so easily and log all other IPs present.
+Your IP will still be entered into the swarm, and any anti-piracy suit who chooses to enter the swarm can do so easily and log your IP.
 It is not a substitute for a VPN.

  2. **Rent a seedbox.** A seedbox is a remote server that is set up with torrenting in mind -- the server will handle all torrenting so your own IP will never have a chance of entering any torrent swarm.
 Once the server completes the torrent, you can download the content to your own computer through FTP or HTTP(S), both different types of direct downloads.
 It is extremely unlikely for your ISP to monitor your FTP transfers.
 Regardless, your seedbox provider should offer SSH access (your data transfers will be encrypted) if you are worried about your ISP snooping in on your data transfers.